egreuel/asv_path_planner/docs/Introduction.rst

 - **Collision Cone (CC)** - set of realtive velocities of the OS to TS leading to a collision at any time
 - **Velocity Obstacle (VO)** - set of absolute velocities of OS leading to a collision at any time
 - **Velocity** - a vector with magnitude as speed [m/s] and direction as COG [°]
+- **desired velocity** - the velocity the OS to move from the current position to the next waypoint (given by the global path planner)

 .. _motivation: